 The injured man was ‘magnet fishing’ waterways for war relics and after he was injured, DOVO were called to dispose of the projectile and they photographed his injuries as a warning to others.

-There were also reports in 2019, that deadly mustard gas had leaked from a WWI underwater ‘weapons cemetery’ in the North Sea, close to the Belgian coast – it’s a highly active country were roughly 150 and 200 tons of unexploded ordnance is recovered each year.
+There were also reports in 2019, that deadly mustard gas had leaked from a WWI underwater ‘weapons cemetery’ in the North Sea, close to the Belgian coast – it’s a highly active country were roughly 150 and 200 tons of Unexploded Ordnance (UXO) is recovered each year.

 History of Gas Warfare